cjrace/gss-chart-colours/colour_palette_guidance.md

 * All colours pass checks for colour blindness accessibility
 * All adjacent colours appear visually distinct in black and white
 * All of the colours can be used for text labels on a white background
-* All can be labelled on using white text providing the text is 18pt and above, or 14pt bold and above
+* All can be labelled on using white text providing the text is 18pt and above, or 14pt bold and above, in line with [WCAG](https://www.w3.org/TR/WCAG21/#contrast-minimum)

 ### Sequential series